Vivid Seats (NASDAQ:SEAT) Cut to “Hold” at Zacks Investment Research

-Vivid Seats (NASDAQ:SEAT – Get Rating) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report released on Wednesday, Zacks.com reports.
+Vivid Seats (NASDAQ:SEAT – Get Rating) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued to investors on Wednesday, Zacks.com reports.

 According to Zacks, “Vivid Seats Inc. provides marketplace which utilizes its technology platform to connect buyers with ticket sellers.
 Vivid Seats Inc., formerly known as Horizon Acquisition Corporation, is based in CHICAGO. “

-Other analysts also recently issued research reports about the stock.
-Raymond James decreased their target price on shares of Vivid Seats from $17.00 to $11.00 in a research report on Tuesday, May 10th.
-Benchmark dropped their target price on shares of Vivid Seats from $19.00 to $17.00 and set a “buy” rating on the stock in a research report on Friday, March 11th.
-Finally, Credit Suisse Group restated a “buy” rating and issued a $16.00 target price on shares of Vivid Seats in a research note on Friday, March 11th.
-Two analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Vivid Seats presently has an average rating of “Buy” and a consensus target price of $14.03.
+A number of other equities research analysts also recently commented on SEAT.
+Raymond James decreased their target price on Vivid Seats from $17.00 to $11.00 in a report on Tuesday, May 10th.
+Benchmark cut their price objective on shares of Vivid Seats from $19.00 to $17.00 and set a “buy” rating on the stock in a research note on Friday, March 11th.
+Finally, Credit Suisse Group restated a “buy” rating and set a $16.00 target price on shares of Vivid Seats in a research report on Friday, March 11th.
+Two equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and a consensus price target of $14.03.

 About Vivid Seats (Get Rating)